chandruselva17-cmyk/Python_While-Loop_For-Loop-Function/README.md

 # Python_While-Loop_For-Loop-Function
-A small assignment covering iteration, control flow and functions in Python, built around three practical programs: a number guessing game, a multiplication table generator and a BMI calculator.
+Assignment covering iteration, control flow and functions in Python, built around three practical programs: a number guessing game, a multiplication table generator and a BMI calculator.

 Objectives